rochiecuevas/shared_accommodations/README.md

 <p>

 #### Hotel data
 The [dataset](https://github.com/rochiecuevas/shared_accommodations/blob/master/Hotel%20Data/hotel_indicators.csv) contains average daily rates, occupancy rates, and revenue per available room.
 The [`hotel_rates.ipynb`](https://github.com/rochiecuevas/shared_accommodations/tree/master/Hotel%20Data) jupyter notebook was used to pre-process the data.
-Pre-processing involved changing the format of the date and the retention of two variables: `Average Daily Rate` and `Hotel Occupancy`.
+Pre-processing involved changing the format of the date and the retention of two variables: "Average Daily Rate" and "Hotel Occupancy".
 Click [here](https://github.com/rochiecuevas/shared_accommodations/blob/master/Hotel%20Data/README.md) to see a detailed description of how the hotel indicators were pre-processed.

 #### Peer-to-peer short-term rental data
 The [dataset](https://github.com/rochiecuevas/shared_accommodations/tree/master/Airbnb%20Listings%20Data%20) is organised into 28 csv files.
 The data was cleaned and the relevant metrics were merged into one csv file using the [`Airbnb_listings.ipynb`](https://github.com/rochiecuevas/shared_accommodations/blob/master/Airbnb%20Listings%20Data%20/Airbnb_listings.ipynb) jupyter notebook.
 A detailed description can be found [here](https://github.com/rochiecuevas/shared_accommodations/blob/master/Airbnb%20Listings%20Data%20/README.md).

 #### Long-term rental data
 The [dataset](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20Data/rent_raw.csv) is composed of one csv file that contains monthly rental rates from November 2010 to September 2018.
-The [`Rent_Analysis.ipynb`](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20Data/Rent_Analysis.ipynb) jupyter notebook is used to clean the data as described [here](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20Data/README.md).
+The [`Rent_Analysis.ipynb`](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20Data/Rent_Analysis.ipynb) jupyter notebook was used to clean the data as described [here](https://github.com/rochiecuevas/shared_accommodations/blob/master/Rent%20Data/README.md).

 #### Home prices data
 The dataset is not uploaded because it exceeds the file size set by GitHub.
-It is, however, downloadable as a csv file from [DataDF](https://data.sfgov.org/Housing-and-Buildings/Assessor-Historical-Secured-Property-Tax-Rolls/wv5m-vpq2). `Assessed Land Value` was used as a proxy for home price.
+It is, however, downloadable as a csv file from [DataSF](https://data.sfgov.org/Housing-and-Buildings/Assessor-Historical-Secured-Property-Tax-Rolls/wv5m-vpq2).
+"Assessed Land Value" was used as a proxy for home price.
 Only the columns of interest were included in a dataframe, using the [`DataHome.ipynb`](https://github.com/rochiecuevas/shared_accommodations/blob/master/Home%20Prices/DataHome.ipynb) jupyter notebook.
 The procedure for cleaning the dataset is detailed [here](https://github.com/rochiecuevas/shared_accommodations/blob/master/Home%20Prices/README.md).

 </p>
 </details>